oskariorg/oskari-docs/md/documentation/core-concepts/oskari-bundle.md

 ## Directory structure

-See here for info about structure and conventions.
+See [here](/documentation/directory-structure) for info about structure and conventions.

 ## Definition

-The bundle definition (or package) should be located in bundle.js file under the /packages folder.
+The bundle definition (or package) should be located in `bundle.js` file under the `/packages` folder.
 The bundle package definition should not implement any actual functionality.
-It should only declare the JavaScript-, CSS- and localization resources (=files) and metadata if any.
-If the bundle package can be instantiated the packages create method should create the bundles instance.
+It should only declare the JavaScript, CSS and localization resources (== files) and metadata if any.
+If the bundle package can be instantiated the package's `create` method should create the bundle's instance.
 The bundle doesn't need to have an instance and can be used to import dependency files that can be instantiated elsewhere.
 In that case the create method should return the bundle class itself (`return this;`).

 [Sample bundle definition](/guides/quick-start/sample-bundle-definition)